giovannimanetti11/Perseo-Custom-Search/README.md

 ## Description

-Perseo Custom Search is a minimalistic and open-source WordPress plugin designed to enhance the search experience on WordPress websites.
+Perseo Custom Search is a minimalistic and open-source WordPress plugin designed to customize the search experience on WordPress websites.
 This plugin allows users to perform searches by filtering categories, tags, and specific keywords.
 A distinctive feature of Perseo Custom Search is its integration with the "perseo-catandtags" plugin, which enables the display of images for categories and tags in the search form, making the search process not only intuitive but also visually appealing.

 In Perseo Custom Search the keyword search is conducted within a specific paragraph of articles, identified by a unique ID.
-This feature allows for more targeted and relevant search results, focusing on the content that is most likely to be of interest to the user.
+This feature allows for more targeted and relevant search results, focusing on the specific content you want to search in.

 For full functionality, ensure the "perseo-catandtags" plugin is installed and activated.
 Find it here: [perseo-catandtags](https://github.com/giovannimanetti11/perseo-catandtags).